ricoThaka/ricothaka.github.io/worknotes.md

 # [Mars Reconnaissance Orbiter](https://mars.nasa.gov/gallery/images.html)

+# Dear_Metro
+I had a conversation with a passenger visiting an observatory.
+[NASAJPL](https://www.jpl.nasa.gov/missions/psyche) that was rashard, i forgot were they were heading but he recognized me!

 Is this a part of my job ?
 [ImageAclibration](https://solarsystem.nasa.gov/images/casJPGBrowseS86/N00231855.jpg)
 ```
 The camera was pointing toward LOGE, and the image was taken using the CL1 and CL2 filters.
 This image has not been validated or calibrated.
 A validated/calibrated image will be archived with the NASA Planetary Data System.